-- An adult forwards a child a picture or video that is pornography - An adult directs a child to a site that contains pornography - An adult talks to a child about topics of an inappropriate nature (this could be the commencement of the grooming process which involves desensitization)
+- An adult forwards a child a picture or video that is pornography. - An adult directs a child to a site that contains pornography. - An adult talks to a child about topics of an inappropriate nature.
+(This could be the commencement of the grooming process, which involves desensitization.)

-NOTE - Predators expose children to pornography or talk about topics relating to sex to;
+NOTE: Predators expose children to pornography or talk about topics relating to sex to:

-- 1. Excite and satisfy themselves - 2.
-To desensitise the child to that type of behaviour and - 3.
-To normalise what is talked about or depicted.
+- 1. Excite and satisfy themselves. - 2.
+Desensitise the child to that type of behaviour. - 3.
+Normalise what is talked about or depicted.

-(Refer to Sexting fact sheet for further information)
+(Refer to Sexting fact sheets for further information.)